 DevOps drives this and a clear communication and collaboration practice needs to be in place.
-This will help sharing of a common understanding and purpose DevOps team and the value being delivered.
-This also helps establish quality practices which are proactive rather than reactive.
+This will help share a common understanding and purpose of the DevOps team and the value being delivered.
+This also helps establish quality practices that are proactive rather than reactive.
 Some practices like impact analysis, story analysis, BDD (Behavior Driven Development).

 DevOps is seeing a continuous increase in tools and technologies that have been sprouting in this landscape.
 It is absolutely essential to keep pace with them for better application of QA and testing processes.

 - Container Concepts

 - Source Control